vflorin1995/Esports-League/README.md

 # Romanian Esports League 2022

-> This is a website created for the Romania Esports League 2022 competition.
+> This is a website created for the Romania Esports League 2022 competition, the biggest gaming competition in 2022.

 ## Live demo